jpsim/LetterpressPlayer/README.md

 # Disclaimer

 This was built for research purposes only.
 I am not responsible for misuse of Atebit's Letterpress game.
 Use at your own risk, preferably with people who know you're cheating/researching.

+# License

+No license, do whatever you'd like with this.